 FINDING 4T: The subject property is located in an industrial area with no nearby residences, cultural resources or sensitive uses.
-The subject property does not contain resource lands nor would the development of the subject property adversely impact any resource land based activities - there is no active farming in the vicinity.
+The subject property does not contain resource lands needing protection nor would the development of the subject property adversely impact any resource land based activities - there is no active farming in the vicinity.
 Development of the subject property would conform with any and all conditions or restrictions imposed by the airport control zone and, therefore, would not adversely impact airport operations.
 The subject property is adjacent to or contains major electric transmission facilities and thus can be efficiently served with industrial power supply.
-Staff finds that this site has no comparatively negative environmental, energy, economic and social consequences in relation to other potential sites to be added to the UGB.
+Staff finds that this site has no comparatively negative environmental, energy, economic and social consequences in relation to other potential sites to be added to the Prineville UGB and City Limits.